kubedb/docs/docs/guides/elasticsearch/monitoring/alerting.md

     --set featureGates.Elasticsearch=true \
     --set grafana.url="http://prometheus-grafana.monitoring.svc:80" \
     --set grafana.apikey="<api-key-from-above>" \
-  | kubectl apply -n kubeops -f -
+  |
 ```

 > **Note:** The `kubedb-grafana-dashboards` chart bundles many large Grafana dashboard JSON files.
 Even with a single `featureGate` enabled, the rendered manifests can exceed Kubernetes' hard 1 MB Secret limit that Helm uses to store release state.
 To work around this, render the chart locally with `helm template` and apply the output directly with `kubectl apply`, which bypasses Helm's Secret storage entirely.
-Because this doesn't create a Helm release object, `helm uninstall` will not work for cleanup — use `kubectl delete` directly (see [Cleaning up](#cleaning-up)).
 Also note that `featureGates.<DB>` defaults to `true` for almost every database in this chart (only `Aerospike` defaults `false`), so one `helm template | kubectl apply` installs dashboards for many databases at once, not just Elasticsearch — this is expected.

 ### Verify dashboards are created